nextnanopy/nextnanopy/docs/examples/Example3_Load_polygons_from_a_GDSII_file.rst

     my_gds = GdsPolygons(r'..\..\tests\gds\example2.gds')

-Let’s have a look of the polygons
+Let’s have a look at the polygons
 ---------------------------------

 .. code:: ipython3